 This doesn’t have to be expensive.
 There are a lot of simple, frugal things you can do to make your space more pleasing and homey.

-I especially love wall art that helps remind me of scripture and positive values, like this wall art from the At Home store.
+I especially love wall art that helps remind me of scripture and positive values, like this beautiful wall art from Dayspring.
+It’s beautiful and a great reminder to practice hospitality.

 The Nester has some great ideas for making your home beautiful, and even more great ideas in her book The Nesting Place.